spbarot/spbarot.github.io/docs/Labs/Lab 5 - Open Loop Control.md

 The following commands were added to the example analogWrite program to generate an output.
 The analog value of 127 is written to pin A0 while the value of 0 is written to pin A1.
 This signals the motor to provide a “forward motion” output.

 The oscilloscope reading represented a square wave with a duty cycle of 50%.
 The negative edge of the wave decays slightly instead of instantaneously falling to 0.
 This may be a result of the influence of the several electronic components on the Artemis and the motor driver.
+The oscilloscope image below is an accurate replica of what the true oscilloscope reading represented in the lab.

 ```
 // left motor